leodeslf/leaf/summs/ux/dont_make_me_think.md

 ### Animal, Vegetable, or Mineral?

->Why users like mindless choices.
+>Why users like mindless choices

 People don't care how many clicks they have to make, but **how much they have to think** to make them.
 If you know something is difficult, give some help, **guidance should be brief, timely, and unavoidable**.

 ### Omit needless words

->The art of not writing for the web.
+>The art of not writing for the web

 By **writing less**, we reduce the noise level, make the useful content more prominent, and save time for the users.
 Try to avoid *happy talk*, *small talk*, and *instructions* on your products.